vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 4. Class AB, C Operation (this article)

 In this post, we will discuss the following as related to Class AB and Class C amplifiers:
-- The problem of cross-over distortion in Class B
+- Cross-over distortion in Class B
 - Class AB operation
 - Class C operation
-- Comparison of A, AB, B, and C amplifier classes
+- Summary of Amplifier Classes

 **Read time**: X mins